mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 {%- include inArticleAds.html -%}
 </div>

-## Polymorphism
+## Polymorphism in OOP

-Polymorphism means many shapes and is coupled to inheritance.
+Polymorphism in OOP means many shapes and is coupled to inheritance.
 For example, a Shape class defines a *draw* method, but Square and Circle's subclasses will implement it differently.

-## Composition
+## Composition in OOP

-The composition provides a mechanism for building classes from other classes.
+The composition in OOP provides a mechanism for building classes from other classes.
 In Java, we usually create a class with instance variables that references one or more objects of other classes.

-The benefit of separating one class from another one is the Reuse.
+The benefit of separating one class from another one is the *Reuse*.

-For example, in a shopping context, we need a list of requested items and an *address* where to deliver the order.
+For example, in a shopping context, we need a list of requested *items* and an *address* where to deliver the *order*.

 ```kotlin
 public class Order {